JacobKerames/recursive-sphere/README.md

 ## Features

-  * Generates a 3D recursive sphere using WebGL.
+  * Generates a 3D recursively subdivided sphere using WebGL.
   * Displays the sphere on an HTML canvas element.
   * Allows the user to increase or decrease the number of times the triangles of the sphere are subdivided.
   * Provides a reset button to return the sphere to its original state.